TaylorJalpha/portfolio-v3-master/README.md

 - Modern UI: A bento-grid hero section provides a dense, interactive overview of skills and experience, enhanced with animations- a hasty overview on page load.
 - Customizable Timeline: The animated experience timeline is implemented/modeled based on the Acternity UI, timeline, and Aurora Background components, re-built specifically for Vue/Nuxt from React syntax.
-- Fully Responsive: Built to be fully responsive and mobile-friendly across all devices.
 - CMS Integration: The portfolio view is designed for easy integration with a Sanity headless CMS, but can be adapted for any CMS you choose.
 - Interactive Footer: Features a multi-purpose secondary nav, title, and paragraph with a ping animation in-line with the title, social links and icons, and copyright info appended to the bottom of the footer - contact me button should open the contact form modal(WIP).